 If you have selected anything other than “Indefinitely” to share your location, you’re bound to see the message on the contact you share your location with.

 With this, the person won’t be able to access your location and know where you are.
-So if you want to avoid getting “You stopped sharing location with” on iMessage, choose indefinitely.
+So if you want to avoid getting “You have stopped sharing location with” on iMessage or Find My app, choose indefinitely.

 Why Did My iPhone Automatically Stop Sharing Location?

-There are different reasons why iMessage may say that “You stopped sharing location with” a contact when you didn’t do anything.
+There are different reasons why iMessage or Find My may say that “You have stopped sharing location with” a contact when you didn’t do anything.

 These reasons may be because of the location-sharing time you selected, the location service turned off, or a bug on your device.